 1. Upper Year Entry

-- Upper Year Entry/Advanced standing entails block credit for studio and studio/seminar courses only.
+- Upper Year Entry entails block credit for studio and studio/seminar courses only.

-- Applicants granted entry to an upper year/advanced standing may also apply for transfer credit for liberal studies courses.
-(For liberal studies courses, please see Transfer of Credit or Course Challenge.)
+- Applicants granted entry to an upper year may also apply for transfer credit for liberal arts & sciences courses.
+(For liberal arts & sciences courses, please see Transfer of Credit or Course Challenge.)

-- Applicants awarded entry to an upper year/advanced standing will be admitted into second year or third year of a specific studio program.
+- Applicants awarded entry to an upper year may be admitted into second year or third year of a specific program.

 - Students may be required to take specified studio, studio/seminar or liberal studies courses at a lower year level in addition to their second or third year program requirements.

 Applicants without previous design or art education may apply to first year only.
-The first-year portfolio review will determine whether the applicant should be considered for entry to an upper year/advanced standing.
+The first-year portfolio review will determine whether the applicant should be considered for entry to an upper year.

 OCAD University has Articulation Agreements with the following post-secondary institutions and programs: